-The contributions made by plan members and employers for the fiscal year ended are:
+The contributions made by plan members and employers for the fiscal year ended are \$2,062,709.00 and \$2,228,739.00, respectively, for a total of \$4,291,448.00.

-Year Ended August 31, 2019

-Member Contributions \$ 2,062,709.00

-Employer Contributions 2,228,739.00

-Total \$ 4,291,448.00

 NOTE 10: Deferred Compensation

 State employees may elect to defer a portion of their earnings for income tax and investment purposes pursuant to authority granted in the Texas Government Code Annotated, Section 609.001.
 Two plans are available for employees' participation, which are administered by the Employees Retirement System.
 The assets of the plans do not belong to LU, TSUS or the State.
 LU, TSUS, or the State have no liability related to the plans.
 LU does not serve as administrative agency for the plans.